emwil23/ew_trillo/README.md

 ## Overview

-This is just an design made made entirely usinf Flexbox.
+This is just an design made made entirely using Flexbox.